-- Literary works, which include such things as letters, reports, accounts, computer programmes and song lyrics, in addition to books, journals and magazines. - Dramatic works (works to be performed such as plays, choreography, film scripts, etc.). - · Musical works. - Databases. - Artistic works, including photographs, sculptures, maps, and illustrations.

-- Sound recordings and films.
+- Literary works, which include letters, reports, accounts, computer programmes and song lyrics, as well as books, journals and magazines. - Dramatic works to be performed (such as plays, choreography, film scripts, etc.). - Musical works. - Databases. - Artistic works, including photographs, sculptures, maps, and illustrations. - Sound recordings and films. - Broadcasts - The typographical layout of a published edition of a literary, dramatic or musical work.

-- Broadcasts.

-- The typographical layout of a published edition of a literary, dramatic or musical work.
 So, the content of a recently published edition of a work written many years ago could be out of copyright, but the 'typographical arrangement' would not.

-The copyright owner has the exclusive right to do the following acts in relation to a copyrighted work (and anyone other than the copyright owner may not do such acts except as set out in section 5 below):
+The copyright owner has the exclusive right to do the following acts in relation to a copyrighted work and no-one else may do such acts (except as set out in SECTION 3):

-- Copying including manual and electronic copies. - Distributing copies either free of charge or for sale. - Renting or lending it to the public. - Communicating it to the public including making it available via the internet and broadcasting over radio or television. - Performing it in public including performing a play, reading a speech or holding an exhibition. - Adapting it e.g. translating it.
+- Copying including manual and electronic copies. - Distributing copies either free of charge or for sale. - Renting or lending it to the public. - Communicating it to the public including making it available via the internet and broadcasting over radio or television. - Performing it in public including performing a play, reading a speech or holding an exhibition.

+Adapting it e.g. translating it.

-The author of a copyrighted work is the first owner of the copyright, except that where they develop it as part of their job, the first owner is their employer.
+The author of a copyrighted work is the first owner of the copyright, except that ,where they develop it as part of their job, the first owner is their employer.
 A copyright owner can transfer the ownership of a work to others.
 This is known as assignment.